Is a home appraisal required for a mortgage loan in California? This is a common…

 But a more manageable debt load doesn’t necessarily prevent a person from qualifying for mortgage financing.
 In fact, it could even help in certain scenarios.

-Student loan debt can affect you in several ways, when applying for a mortgage loan in California.
-It can have an impact on your credit score, which in turn can affect your ability to qualify for a home loan.
-It also influences something known as the debt-to-income ratio, or DTI.
+Student loan debt can affect you in several ways, when applying for a mortgage loan.
+It can impact everything from your credit score to your debt-to-income ratio.
+So let’s talk about those aspects next.

 Credit Score Considerations